neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 property matches the currently logged in account.

-* if an entity resource is defined, access is denied automatically to all who don't have access granted to that new resource explictly defined in the ACLs.
+* if an entity resource is defined, access is denied automatically to all who don't have access granted to that new resource explicitly defined in the ACLs.
 * if there is no ``ANY`` resource defined, only objects explicitly matched by one of the other resources are denied by default.
 * if there is a ``ANY`` resource define, all objects of this type will be denied for